jeffro256/carrot/release/carrot_0.1.md

 #### 6.1.4 Integrated Addresses

 Subaddresses are the recommended way to differentiate received enotes to your account for most users.
 However, there are some drawbacks to subaddresses.
-Most notably, in the past, generating subaddresses required ViewReceived access to the wallet (this is no longer the case with the new key heirarchy).
+Most notably, in the past, generating subaddresses required ViewReceived access to the wallet (this is no longer the case with the new key hierarchy).
 This is not ideal for payment processors, so in practice a lot of processors turned to integrated addresses.
-Integrated addresses are simply main addresses with an 8-byte arbitrary string attched, called a *payment ID*.
+Integrated addresses are simply main addresses with an 8-byte arbitrary string attached, called a *payment ID*.
 This payment ID is encrypted and then encoded into the transaction.
 In the reference wallet implementation, all transaction constructors who did not need to encode an encrypted payment ID into their transactions included a *dummy* payment ID by generating 8 random bytes.
 This makes the two types of sends indistinguishable on-chain from each other to external observers.

 ## 7. Transaction protocol